 Download to calendar

-Marohn suggests that the modern approach to urban development just doesn’t work, and that cities are locking themselves into future insolvency with high-risk investments that result in huge infrastructure costs and never generate enough wealth to support themselves.
-Instead, cities large and small should focus on strategic, incremental investments that minimize risk and maximize their ability to financially strengthen communities and improve citizens' quality of life.
+Marohn suggests that the modern approach to urban development just doesn’t work, with cities locking themselves into future insolvency due to high-risk, high-cost infrastructure investments that never generate enough wealth to support themselves.
+Instead, cities large and small should focus on incremental investments, minimizing risk and maximizing financial strength and quality of life.

 Charles is the president and co-founder of Strong Towns, a nationally recognized non-profit media organization working to shape the conversation on growth, development, and the future of cities.
 He has two decades of experience as a land use planner and certified Professional Engineer (PE).
 Charles was recently named #10 on Planetizen's list of the Top 100 Most Influential Urbanists.

 There is no cost to join but you must register to receive event link.
 Zoom link will be sent to registrants 24 hours before livestream.

 If you have any additional questions or need special accommodations, please contact us at email@example.com.

 Sponsorship opportunities for this event are available!
 For more information, contact: